dotnet/csharpstandard/standard/lexical-structure.md

 > 1. For information on the Unicode character classes mentioned above, see *The Unicode Standard*.

-> 2. The fragment `Available_Identifier` requires the exclusion of keywords and contextual keywords.
+> 2. The fragment *Available_Identifier* requires the exclusion of keywords and contextual keywords.
 If the grammar in this Standard is processed with ANTLR then this exclusion is handled automatically by the semantics of ANTLR:
 >    - Keywords and contextual keywords occur in the grammar as literal strings.
 >    - ANTLR creates implicit lexical token rules are created from these literal strings.
 >    - ANTLR considers these implicit rules before the explicit lexical rules in the grammar.
->    - Therefore fragment `Available_Identifier` will not match keywords or contextual keywords as the lexical rules for those precede it.
+>    - Therefore fragment *Available_Identifier* will not match keywords or contextual keywords as the lexical rules for those precede it.

-> 3. Fragment `Escaped_Identifier` includes escaped keywords and contextual keywords as they are part of the longer token starting with an `@` and lexical processing always forms the longest possible lexical element ([§7.3.1](lexical-structure.md#731-general)).
+> 3. Fragment *Escaped_Identifier* includes escaped keywords and contextual keywords as they are part of the longer token starting with an `@` and lexical processing always forms the longest possible lexical element ([§7.3.1](lexical-structure.md#731-general)).

 > 4. How an implementation enforces the restrictions on the allowable *Unicode_Escape_Sequence* values is an implementation issue.

 > *end note*

-> *Example*: Examples of valid identifiers include "`identifier1`", "`_identifier2`", and "`@if`". *end example*
+> *Example*: Examples of valid identifiers are `identifier1`, `_identifier2`, and `@if`. *end example*

 An identifier in a conforming program shall be in the canonical format defined by Unicode Normalization Form C, as defined by Unicode Standard Annex 15.
 The behavior when encountering an identifier not in Normalization Form C is implementation-defined; however, a diagnostic is not required.